GenovValentin/SuperChess/README.md

 |---|---|
 | ![Profile](docs/profile.png) | ![Signed In](docs/profile_signed_in.png) |

 *Left: the profile screen with options to sign in, sign up and save input for the next start of the game.
-Right: the account screen ones signed in with options to change username, sign out and delete account.*
+Right: the account screen once signed in with options to change username, sign out and delete account.*

 *The camera rotates onto the board when a game starts, and flips between white's and black's perspective as if the player changed seats.*